 Regular Transit Windsor fares apply to wheelchair passengers.
 Companions or assistants are also obliged to pay the regular applicable fare.

 An accessible bus costs approximately half a million dollars and weighs over 17 tons.
-Out of our total fleet of 112 buses, 79 are fully accessible - approximately 75%.
+Our total fleet of 112 buses are fully accessible.
 In 1994, the Board of Directors adopted a "Full Accessibility Implementation Plan" mandating that any new buses be fully accessible.

 Note: Fully accessible buses are not intended to replace Handi-Transit service.